ottnav/ottnav.github.io/faq.md

 ## Will the app work on my TV?
 Why not WebOS/Tizen?
 The app only works on Android, so if your TV is running Android TV / Google TV then it will run perfectly.
 We have investigated the tech and even did some proof-of-concept, but WebOS/Tizen are simply not powerful enough to make a really good app.
 It's suitable for simple web pages that pretend to be apps, but lack real power to do complex under-the-hood tasks.
-So if you choose an LG/Samsung TV (the only 2 major vendors that do not use Android these days) - then it's highly recommended to purchase an Android / AndroidTV / GoogleTV / Chromecast(2021+ model) / FireTV / etc box or stick to be attached, to make it really smart (not smart by name).
+So if you choose an LG/Samsung TV (the only 2 major vendors that do not use Android these days) - then it's highly recommended to purchase an Android / AndroidTV / GoogleTV / Chromecast(2021+ model) / FireTV / etc box or stick to be attached, to make it really smart (not pretending to be one).

 ----